History of the iPhone: Intellectual property

 Apple has filed more than 200 patent applications related to the technology behind the iPhone.

 LG Electronics claimed the design of the iPhone was copied from the LG Prada.
 Woo-Young Kwak, head of LG Mobile Handset R&D Center, said at a press conference: "we consider that Apple copied Prada phone after the design was unveiled when it was presented in the iF Design Award and won the prize in September 2006."
 Conversely, the iPhone has also inspired its own share of high-tech clones.

 On September 3, 1993, Infogear filed for the U.S. trademark "I PHONE" and on March 20, 1996, applied for the trademark "IPhone".
 "I Phone" was registered in March 1998, and "IPhone" was registered in 1999.
 Since then, the I PHONE mark had been abandoned.
 Infogear trademarks cover "communications terminals comprising computer hardware and software providing integrated telephone, data communications and personal computer functions" (1993 filing), and "computer hardware and software for providing integrated telephone communication with computerized global information networks" (1996 filing).

 In 2000, Infogear filed an infringement claim against the owners of the iPhones.com domain name.
 The owners of the iPhones.com domain name challenged the infringement claim in the Northern District Court of California.
 In June 2000, Cisco Systems acquired Infogear, including the iPhone trademark.
-In September 2000, Cisco Systems settled with the owners of iPhones.com and allowed the owners to keep the iPhones.com domain name along with intellectual property rights to use any designation of the iPhones.com domain name for the sale of cellular phones, cellular phones with Internet access (WAP PHONES), handheld PDAs, storage devices, computer equipment (hardware/software), and digital cameras (hardware/software).
+In September 2000, Cisco Systems settled with the owners of iPhones.com and allowed the owners to keep the iPhones.com domain name along with intellectual property rights to use any designation of the iPhones.com domain name for the sale of cellular phones, cellular phones with Internet access (WAP PHONES), handheld PDAs, storage devices, computer equipment (hardware and software), and digital cameras (hardware and software).
 The intellectual property rights were granted to the owners of the iPhones.com domain name by Cisco Systems in September 2000.

 In October 2002, Apple applied for the "iPhone" trademark in the United Kingdom, Australia, Singapore, and the European Union.
 A Canadian application followed in October 2004, and a New Zealand application in September 2006.
 As of October 2006, only the Singapore and Australian applications had been granted.